-Table 21: Feeling Regarding the Construction of an Entry and Exit Point immigration and encroachment of land within the state of Meghalaya and also bring about growth of the market and bring employment to the local people.
+Table 21 describes the feeling of the people on the setting up of a Facilitation Centre within PhulbariGhat.
+All the respondents were of the view that the proposed project will be good for Phulbari.
+The construction of an Entry and Exit Points will in their opinion prevent the illegal immigration and encroachment of land within the state of Meghalaya and also bring about growth of the market and bring employment to the local people.